-Academic advising is a major function within the University and serves the student first and foremost and not a particular discipline, department or college.
+Academic advising is a major function within the University and serves the student first and foremost.
 Advising assists students in developing their intellectual potential through effective use of all resources available at the University-academic, cultural and social.
-The role of the student's academic adviser is to (1) assist in educational planning, including clarification of career and educational goals, curriculum planning, and short-term course selection, (2) become aware of and make appropriate referrals to campus support services, (3) provide information to prospective majors, and (4) prepare degree plans for graduating seniors and submit these to the respective college graduation certification office.
+The role of the student's academic adviser is to (1) assist in educational planning, including clarification of career and educational goals, curriculum planning, and short-term course selection, (2) become aware of and make appropriate referrals to campus support services, (3) provide information to prospective majors, and (4) prepare degree plans for graduating seniors and submit these to the respective college graduation certification

 Advising is performed within each of the undergraduate colleges and in the Office of University Academic Services.
 Each college structures its advising system based upon the college's philosophy and perceived student needs.
 In most colleges, freshmen and undeclared students are advised through the college's office of student academic services, while declared majors are advised in their major department.
+In the Division of Agricultural Sciences and Natural Resources, all students are advised by faculty members.